 In his novel The Cut of Pride, Jim Misko does something that is rare in modern literature: he writes about hard, brutal, unpleasant physical labor.
 And he does so with such vivid detail that the labor itself becomes one of the story’s major entities.
 His cast of complex, dysfunctional characters—owners and employees of a mink-raising farm in coastal Oregon—is nearly destroyed by the seemingly endless toil.
 Maintaining a sense of human worth is a constant struggle.
 The brotherhood of men who work well together, like the brotherhood of fellow soldiers, is shown through the friendship of old West Helner and Jeff Baker, a young hired hand.
 Slaving alongside each other, both are nearly unmanned by Rose—West’s domineering wife and owner of the mink enterprise.
 Here is a story with unforgettable characters, whose pride, distrust, and bitterness make for grim yet gripping drama.

-James A. Misko was born in Nebraska, then moved to Oregon and Alaska, completing what for him was a natural bridge to the frontier.
-He has worked as an oil field roughneck, a logger, truck driver, saw mill hand, teacher, journalist, real estate broker, and writer.
-With numerous published articles and five novels to his credit, he continues to work at being the best author of fiction he can be.
-Jim and his wife Patti live in Alaska during the summer and California in the winter.
+James A. Misko (1932 - 2019) was born in Nebraska, then moved to Oregon and Alaska, completing what for him was a natural bridge to the frontier.
+He worked in his time as an oil field roughneck, a logger, truck driver, saw mill hand, teacher, journalist, real estate broker, and writer.

 "In The Cut of Pride, Jim Misko's third novel, a group of interesting, cantankerous misfits attempt to run a mink farm in rural Oregon.
 The resulting black comedy lifts the characters off the page and into our hearts."